Car battery corrosion is a normal sign of battery wear and tear.

 What Problems Does Car Battery Corrosion Cause?

-Not only does the car receive insufficient power, but the battery also won’t receive consistent recharging from the alternator either.
+The car receives insufficient power, and the battery won’t receive consistent recharging from the alternator.

 What does this mean for your car?

-A corroded battery terminal can prevent normal vehicle startups, which can result in you reaching out for those jumper cables every time you need to start your car.
+A corroded battery terminal can prevent normal vehicle startups, making you reach for those jumper cables whenever you need to start your car.

 Not ideal, right?

 On top of that, unstable battery performance can lead to damage in other electrical components — like the air conditioning or even trigger issues on the vehicle’s onboard computer.
-And a problem in the onboard computer can cascade to a variety of vehicle-wide complications.
+And a problem in the onboard computer can cascade to various vehicle-wide complications.

 If you notice a corroded battery terminal or battery cable connector, the wisest thing to do is get it cleaned ASAP.

-However, we still recommend bringing your car to a mechanic or calling one over.
+However, we still recommend taking your car to a mechanic or calling a mobile mechanic.
 Having a certified mechanic perform the job is always a safer option.

-If you notice any of these, get a mechanic to look at it instead.
+If you notice any of these, get a mechanic to look at them instead.

 2. Detach Battery Cables

-Before you detach the battery cables, make sure the car ignition is off.
+Before detaching the battery cables, ensure the car ignition is off.

-Next, the sequence you disconnect each battery cable is essential to avoid any electrical shocks.
+Next, the sequence you disconnect each battery cable is essential to avoid electrical shocks.

-Detach the negative cable (black) from the negative terminal FIRST.
+Detach the negative battery cable (black) from the negative battery terminal FIRST.

 It’s the one with the “-” sign or abbreviation “NEG.”